 It is fantastic.
 We have a number of factories, and export approximately 70% of what we make.
 The non-oil industries are very much appreciated and sought-after, particularly food and drink.
 Throughout the Middle East, everybody wants Saudi-made food and drinks.
 The Saudi food and drink brands are highly respected and sought-after.
 They are very popular in other countries so Saudi Arabia has developed a fantastic brand equity that is increasing.
 If that is supported and nurtured more wisely and more actively, that becomes a major asset for the future.
 Unfortunately at the moment, each individual has been left to his own devices.

-Your business started 130 years ago: has the company evolved in parallel with the growth of Saudi Arabia?
+Your business started 131 years ago.
+How has the evolution been, parallel to the growth and evolution of Saudi Arabia?

 Yes, we started in 1881.
 From the early days it was a low, steady growth that became parabolic from the 1970s onwards as the boom started in Saudi Arabia.
-From that point onward, everything in Saudi Arabia grew phenomenally, and growth has been increasing in the past five years.
+From that point onward, everything in Saudi Arabia grew phenomenally.
+The growth has been increasing in the last five years.